StringerMus/adventure-line/README.md

 When I enter 'a' I am taken to the next scene and gain points.
 I ran through all of the scenes, testing all of the options, there were some bugs and typo's which have been listed in the Bugs/Fixes section below.

+![picture_here]

 ## Zero Lives
 I have tested the losing all my lives in every scene, each time I did the game_over function will appear giving me the option to either start the story again or go back to the main menu.

+![picture_here]

 ## Invalid Key
-If I enter any key other 'y' I receive an invalid key message.
+On every prompt I tried inputting incorrect keys and received the invalid key message and will not change until the valid key in entered.

+![picture_here]

 ## Random names
-Kingdom - Adina
-Princess - Lucilla
-Dragon Falkor
-King - Oswald
+With the names being randomised in the list for the kingdom, princess, dragon and the king are consistent throughout a session of the game and will not change until the game is refreshed as intended.

 # Bugs/Fixes
-start game
-- invalid message
-    - Please enter the (y)

-Scence 2 - scene 2

-You go up the winding stairs of the tower and found….

-scene 3
-Do you go through: a.
-The first door

-b.
-The middle door
-c.
-The last door

-scene4
-typo {livess} - change to {lives}
-- error message comes up

-scene 5
+There were a couple bugs I found during testing which have now been fixed -

-{king} instead of a name from the list.
+scene4 - typo in {livess} causes error message comes up. scene 5 - {king} appears in the game instead of a name from the list.

+And there were some typo's in spelling and spacing which have been edited.

 # Validator Testing
 ## Pep8